-- 2.1 To note that the Head of Planning and Building Control had served notice on the School pursuant to the terms of the Section 106 Agreement which provided the School with a 6-month period to arrange alternative suitable car parking for staff and parents of Nursery Pupils; and - 2.2 To note that the School has procured suitable alternative car parking provision in accordance with the terms of the Section 106 Agreement.
+- 2.1 To note that the Head of Planning and Building Control had served notice on the School pursuant to the terms of the Section 106 Agreement.
+This provided the School with a 6-month period to arrange alternative suitable car parking for parents of Nursery Pupils.
+The 6 month period expired on the 17th December 2014; and - 2.2 To note that the School has now procured suitable alternative car parking provision for nursery parents in accordance with the terms of the Section 106 Agreement.